Engid/fastai-notes/reddit-dataset.md

 # BigQuery

-While this raw data is awesome, I've found that the best way to play around with the data without having to downloading all 250 GB worth of it is through the [BigQuery tables](https://bigquery.cloud.google.com/table/fh-bigquery:reddit_comments.2015_05) created by [Felipe Hoffa](https://www.reddit.com/user/fhoffa) (thank you Mr Hoffa!). **This is a perfect solution if you're already familiar with SQL** and want to select a sub-set of this massive treasure-trove of data.
+While the raw data is awesome, I've found that the best way to play around with the data without having to downloading all 250 GB worth of it is through the [BigQuery tables](https://bigquery.cloud.google.com/table/fh-bigquery:reddit_comments.2015_05) created by [Felipe Hoffa](https://www.reddit.com/user/fhoffa) (thank you Mr Hoffa!). **This is a perfect solution if you're already familiar with SQL** and want to select a sub-set of this massive treasure-trove of data.